Empowering Young Women

 leaders.
 In major subject areas, our students perform above the national

-average, with more than 40 percent of our graduates going on to pursue math or
+average, with more than 40 percent of our graduates intending to pursue math or

 science as their field of study in college.
-An average of 99 percent of St. Mary's Academy graduates attend college.
+An average of 100 hundred percent of St. Mary's Academy graduates attend college.

 St. Mary's Academy is designed for success.
 Our